 Kinetic, as you may already know, is energy generated through movement.
-This makes kinetic watch pretty self-explanatory as, you guessed it, this timepiece is powered by physical motion.
-Every subtle movement that you do with your arm will facilitate the rotation of the oscillating weights within the timepiece, which powers up the watch causing the hands to continue moving.
-Basically, as long as you are active when wearing a kinetic watch, it will continue to tick.
+This makes the kinetic watch pretty self-explanatory as, you guessed it, this timepiece is powered by physical motion.
+Every subtle movement you do with your arm will facilitate the rotation of the oscillating weights within the timepiece, which powers up the watch causing the hands to continue moving.
+As long as you are active when wearing a kinetic watch, it will continue to tick.

-Kinetic watches work via a rotating pendulum that is attached to a small pinion and is connected to a miniature electrical generator.
-When this mechanism detects motion, it causes the pendulum and the pinion to spin at high speeds.
+Kinetic watches work via a rotating pendulum attached to a small pinion and connected to a miniature electrical generator.
+When this mechanism detects motion, it causes the pendulum and the pinion spin at high speeds.
 Thus, recharging the generator and powering up the watch.
 You can learn more about how kinetic watches work here.

 Kinetic or Solar?
 Which is the Best Eco-Friendly Timepiece

-As for solar watches, they recharge themselves as long as there is light, whether natural or artificial and their batteries are known to last for up to a decade.
-We go further in-depth about this particular discussion in our Kinetic vs. Solar Watches article which we highly suggest you check out if you are interested in these types of a timepiece.
+As for solar watches, recharge themselves as long as there is light, whether natural or artificial, and their batteries are known to last for up to a decade.
+In our Kinetic vs. Solar Watches article, we go further in-depth about this particular discussion.
+We highly suggest you check out if you are interested in these types of a timepiece.

 A Quick Look at Seiko’s Kinetic Watches

 The first-ever kinetic watch was showcased by Seiko back in 1986 and was in full-production by 1988 under the category of ‘Auto-Quartz’ watches.
 By 1991, Seiko changed the auto-quartz categorization to what we know today, the Seiko Kinetic watch series.
-Nowadays, Seiko is the leading brand when it comes to kinetic movement watches.
+Nowadays, Seiko is the leading brand for kinetic movement watches.
 Their top kinetic watch models can cost thousands of dollars, and they have also implemented this technology with their Pulsar and Lorus watch series.

 The advantages of kinetic watches are unquestionable, and if you are looking for one, Seiko should be the first place for you to look.
 If you are in the market for a kinetic watch, then you have come to the right place, my friend.